 Baking every day

-To get bread loaves to release perfectly every time we recommend giving the inside of the cloche a very thin wipe of olive oil just before use and I often use a sprinkle of semolina.
+To get bread loaves to release perfectly every time we recommend giving the inside of the Spun Iron Cloche a very thin wipe of olive oil just before use and I often use a sprinkle of semolina.

 Sweet breads & Cheese Sourdough